Alex Clare

-Alexander George Clare (born 14 September 1985) is a British singer and songwriter based in Jerusalem, Israel.
+Alexander George Clare (born 14 September 1985) is an English singer and songwriter.
 His debut album, The Lateness of the Hour, was released in the UK on 8 July 2011 on Island Records and was produced by Mike Spencer and Major Lazer.

 His biggest hit, "Too Close", peaked at number 4 on the UK Singles Chart and number 7 on the US Billboard Hot 100.
 The song was nominated for the Brit Award for Best British Single at the 2013 Brit Awards.

 Early life

 Clare was born in London on 14 September 1985.
 He grew up listening to his father's jazz records; Clare described the experience as a "...benefit of having a dad who was born in 1936... very much into bebop and cool jazz.
 I just loved it."
 That drew the young Clare to blues and soul artists such as Donny Hathaway and Stevie Wonder, which eventually led to interests in drum and bass, dubstep and UK garage.
 Though he took up the trumpet and drums when he was young, he eventually placed an emphasis on guitar and songwriting, playing open mic nights with original material.

 Clare attended Bishop Challoner School in Bromley and then Westminster Kingsway College from 2002, studying for an National Vocational Qualification (NVQ) in catering.